How Do I Know If My Betting Results Were Luck Or Skill?

 • Inside information: if you’re a dodgy geezer and have ways of obtaining highly valuable inside information about a sport, then that would give you an advantage (and make you a criminal at the same time).

 • Speed: being faster than others means you’ll have first dibs on value odds before they move, or disappear entirely.
-This is precisely how a lot of sports traders secure their advantage.
+This is precisely how a lot of sports traders maintain their advantage.

 • Capitalism: it’s possible to base your strategy entirely around the errors of bookmakers and other bettors.
 Typically, this would involve picking off pricing errors — where the odds are too good to be true.